garimaj2108/Lab-Session-6/README.md

 https://docs.google.com/document/d/1eJQeL6HtdlleGvD55ReBhAsg0__G0ohv_4GdPzc0roM/edit?usp=sharing (Link to google slide can also be found at the bottom of the fact sheet.)

+# Walkthrough for Recruiters

+Santa Clara University is located at the heart of Silicon valley.
+Saying that obviously there are lot of job opportunities available for talented University graduates.
+Why look any further than Santa Clara University?
+Its MSIS program is ranked 26th nationally and students with highest academic credentials are admitted into the program.
+For more details on the talent pool, please refer the link below.

 # Santa Clara University at a Glance

 https://public.tableau.com/profile/garima8871#!/vizhome/SantaClaraUniversityataGlance/Story1?publish=yes